Syd Barrett: Wish You Were Here sessions

-On 5 June 1975, Barrett visited the members of Pink Floyd in during the final stages of recording their ninth album, Wish You Were Here.
-He attended the Abbey Road session unannounced, and watched the band working on the final mix of "Shine On You Crazy Diamond"—a song about him.
+On 5 June 1975, Barrett visited the office of Hipgnosis (the art group which designed Pink Floyd's album covers) and asked where the band was.
+He was directed to Abbey Road by designer Aubrey Powell.
+Barrett arrived at the recording studio unannounced, finding the members of Pink Floyd working on the final mix of "Shine On You Crazy Diamond"—a song about him—from their ninth album Wish You Were Here.
 Barrett, then 29, was overweight and had shaved off all of his hair (including his eyebrows), and his former bandmates did not initially recognise him.
 Barrett spent part of the session brushing his teeth.
 Waters asked him what he thought of the song to which Barrett responded "sounds a bit old".
 He is reported to have briefly attended the reception for Gilmour's wedding to Ginger that immediately followed the recording sessions, but Gilmour said he had no recollection of this.
 It was the last time any member of the group ever saw him.
+(Note: Waters stated that a couple of years later, he "bumped into" Barrett in Harrods, but that they "didn't speak – he sort of scuttled away".)